 Now let’s dig at the basics of DJ controllers and DJ mixers.
 This article should cover most aspects to consider whether you are a novice looking to invest in DJ equipment or move to a more advanced digital DJ rig.

 What is a DJ Mixer?

 A DJ Mixer is a stand-alone hardware device, which is not reliant on DJ Software or a laptop.
-A mixer allows DJs to connect vinyl turntables, CDJs, samplers, keyboards, beat pads, any other line-level sound source.
-The key difference is that a mixer is more versatile at allowing DJs to mix music from different sources.
+A mixer allows you to connect DJ turntables, CDJs, samplers, keyboards, beat pads, any other line-level sound source.
+The key difference is that a mixer is more versatile in allowing DJs to mix music from different sources.
 Control of EQ, volume levels, and simple effects allow DJs to mix songs.

 A typical DJ mixer includes 4 channels with EQ and volume controls per channel and channel effects, pan, and other control buttons.
 A crossfader, master channel, and master effects are available as well.

 DJ Mixers usually have several analog inputs for different devices, such as phone inputs for turntables and line inputs for CDjs and other sources.
 They also usually include more than one stereo output.
 Professional mixers will also have an XRL microphone input with volume, dim, and EQ controls.
 Other features include Earth ground terminals to avoid noises and extra master outputs to record the session.

 Benefits of DJ Mixers

 So, what is the point of buying a DJ Mixer instead of a DJ Controller?
 In the end, the DJ Controler is a Mixer as well.
 But there’re a few benefits of splitting the cake!